markussitzmann/cirx/README.md

     ./cirx register --file_collection_id  (or ./cirx register -c)

-This starts counting the files in the filestore, reading the structures, adding them to the database (_cir_structure_ table)
+This starts counting the files in the filestore, reading all structures, adding them to the database (_cir_structure_ table), creating entries in table _cir_structure_file_record_ (reference to the file record) and _cir_record_ (register REGID provided by the original database provider) and read name entries provided in the original database records.